KwanLab/Autometa/docs/source/step-by-step-tutorial.rst

 | --seed             | Set random seed for dimension reduction determinism (default 42).
 Useful in replicating the results                      |
 +--------------------+--------------------------------------------------------------------------------------------------------------------------+

-You can view the complete command line opions using ``autometa-kmers -h``
+You can view the complete command line options using ``autometa-kmers -h``

 In the above command k-mer normalization is being done using Autometa's implementation of center log-ratio transform (am_clr).
 Other available normalization methods are isometric log-ratio transform (ilr, scikit-bio implementation) and center log-ratio transform (clr, scikit-bio implementation)